srgio-es/teamcenter-mcp-server/memory-bank/progress.md

 - Session management
 - User-specific operations (user-owned items, recently created items, favorites, user properties)
 - Error handling with specific error types and context
+- Automated testing with Jest
+- Continuous integration with GitHub Actions

 The server is stable for basic operations but lacks some advanced features and optimizations.
 It is suitable for demonstration and initial use cases but may require enhancements for production use with complex Teamcenter instances.